 Step 1: Payment intent recognised.
 Your Retell agent detects that the customer wants to pay.
 This could be explicit ("I'd like to pay for my appointment") or triggered by your application logic (a booking is confirmed and payment is due).

 Step 2: Amount confirmed.
 The agent says: "The total for your appointment is $85.00.
-I can take your payment now — you'll be prompted to enter your card details using your keypad."
+I'll connect you to our secure payment line to take your card details."

 Multi-PSP Support